redhat-developer/intellij-openshift-connector/README.md

 To run the instance of OpenShift cluster locally, developers can use the following:

 * OpenShift 4.x - [CodeReadyContainers](https://cloud.redhat.com/openshift/install/crc/installer-provisioned)
 * OpenShift 3.x - [minishift](https://github.com/minishift/minishift/releases) / [CDK](https://developers.redhat.com/products/cdk/download/).
-For detail analysis of how to setup and run local OpenShift Cluster using minishift, please follow this [wiki](https://github.com/redhat-developer/vscode-openshift-tools/wiki/Starting-Local-OpenShift-Instance).
+For detail analysis of how to set up and run local OpenShift Cluster using minishift, please follow this [wiki](https://github.com/redhat-developer/vscode-openshift-tools/wiki/Starting-Local-OpenShift-Instance).

 The extension also supports OpenShift running on Azure, AWS.